stackbit-themes/starter-nextjs-theme/content/pages/index.md

     elementId: ''
     title: Need Answers?
     items:
+      - type: ItemBlock
-      - question: How it this different from what we have today?
+        title: How it this different from what we have today?
-        answer: >-
+        text: >
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+        styles:
+          title:
+            textAlign: left
+          text:
+            textAlign: left
+      - type: ItemBlock
-      - question: How it this different from what we have today?
+        title: How it this different from what we have today?
-        answer: >-
+        text: >
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+        styles:
+          title:
+            textAlign: left
+          text:
+            textAlign: left
+      - type: ItemBlock
-      - question: How it this different from what we have today?
+        title: How it this different from what we have today?
-        answer: >-
+        text: >
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
         styles:
+          title:
+            textAlign: left
+          text:
+            textAlign: left
+      - type: ItemBlock
+        title: How it this different from what we have today?
+        text: >
+          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+        styles:
+          title:
+            textAlign: left
+          text:
+            textAlign: left
+    columns: 2
+    styles:
       self:
         height: auto
-        width: narrow
+        width: wide
         margin:
           - mt-0
           - mb-0
           - ml-0
           - mr-0
         padding:
-          - pt-12
+          - pt-28
-          - pb-12
+          - pb-28
           - pl-4
           - pr-4
         justifyContent: center